PetrosStav/Research-Artifact-Analysis-NLP-OSS-2023-Paper/README.md

 # Task Description

-The goal of our paper was to create a gold-annotated dataset and train a simple LLM model (`Flan-T5`) to transform the `Research Artifact Analysis (RAA)` task to an `instruction-based Question Answering (QA)` task.
+The goal of our paper was to create a gold-annotated dataset and fine-tune a small LLM model (`Flan-T5`) to transform the `Research Artifact Analysis (RAA)` task to an `instruction-based Question Answering (QA)` task.

 We created two datasets: `Synthetic` and `Hybrid`, and trained two models: `LoRA-Sy` and `LoRA-Hy` using the [LoRA](https://arxiv.org/pdf/2106.09685.pdf) method.